 Corporate Social Responsibility

-- The Group undertakes its corporate social responsibility conscientiously by doing business in a responsible manner, for the shareholders, employees and business partners at large.
+- The Company undertakes its corporate social responsibility conscientiously by doing business in a responsible manner, for the shareholders, employees and business partners at large.

 - The Board adheres to the Code of Ethics for Company Directors issued by the Companies Commission of Malaysia.
 All Directors and employees are expected to behave ethically and professionally at all times to protect and promote the reputation and performance of the Company.
-The Group communicates the Code of Ethics to its Directors upon their appointment.
+The Company’s Code of Ethics & Conducts will be available to its Directors upon their appointment.